-- The Cooperative will reconcile the banked kWh in March of each year for any kWh remaining in the bank (March 1 - February 28 look-back).
-The Cooperative will pay the balance of the banked kWh up to the kWh purchased through the electric heat meter during the look-back period and pay that balance at the electric heat rate.
-Any remaining balance of the banked kWh will be paid at the average avoided cost rate during the previous twelve month period.
-The bank will then be set to 0 kWh. - 2.
+- The parallel heat meter kWh used, will be added to the main kWh used and be subtracted from the total kWh generated.
+Any excess generation will be paid at average avoided cost monthly - 2.
 The rates for sales and purchases of electricity may change over time due to Cooperative Board approved rate changes, and sales and purchases shall be made under the rates in effect for the month that any such energy is sold or produced.

-IV.
+III.
 Facilities Over 20 kW Capacity